 Biden, for first time, calls for Trump to be impeached

-ROCHESTER, NH – Former Vice President Joe Biden took a big step on Wednesday, calling for the first time for the impeachment of President Trump over the Ukrainian controversy.
+ROCHESTER, N.H. – Former Vice President Joe Biden took a big step on Wednesday, calling for the first time for the impeachment of President Trump over the Ukrainian controversy.

-"To preserve our Constitution, our democracy, our basic integrity, he should be impeached," Biden emphasized, while speaking at a campaign event in New Hampshire, the state that holds the first primary in the race for the White House.
+"To preserve our Constitution, our democracy, our basic integrity, he should be impeached," Biden said, while speaking at a campaign event in New Hampshire, the state that holds the first primary in the race for the White House.

 The former vice president had previously called for the president to be impeached if he would not comply with the impeachment inquiry underway by Democrats in the House of Representatives.
 Biden's announcement comes just one day after the White House vowed not to participate in the House Democratic impeachment inquiry.

-White House counsel Pat Cipollone, in a letter to House Speaker Nancy Pelosi the chairs of the three committees leading the impeachment probe, declared that the Trump administration will refuse to cooperate with what it considers an illegitimate process.
+White House counsel Pat Cipollone, in a letter to House Speaker Nancy Pelosi and the chairs of the three committees leading the impeachment probe, declared that the Trump administration will refuse to cooperate with what it considers an illegitimate process.

 “Given that your inquiry lacks any legitimate constitutional foundation, any pretense of fairness, or even the most elementary due process protections, the executive branch cannot be expected to participate in it,” Cipollone wrote